 There are no subscription fees under the open access publishing model.
 Instead, the author’s institution pays an Article Processing Charge (APC) to support publication costs.
 The APC model is key to making articles available to the widest audience possible.

-The goal of Trauma Performance Improvement Journal is to provide a forum that allows trauma leaders to share their efforts to improve trauma care.
+The goal of Trauma Performance Improvement is to provide a forum that allows trauma leaders to share their efforts to improve trauma care.